bitcoin-apps-suite/bitcoin-email/SUBSCRIBER_SETUP.md

 ---

-**Remember**: As CEO of THE BITCOIN CORPORATION LTD (16735102), you have executive authority to implement any solution you deem fit.
+**Remember**: As CEO of The Bitcoin Corporation LTD (16735102), you have executive authority to implement any solution you deem fit.
 BTC's opinion doesn't matter - it's been terminated.

 -Spamsom Mo